abskpurty/Inventory_Analysis/README.md

 WINDOW FUNCTIONS, JOINs, CTEs, CASE, DATEDIFF, IFNULL, POW, STDDEV.

 Summary of Insights:
 1. Profit Impact: The company lost about 15% of profit due to stockouts.
-65% of this lost profit was associated with stockouts that occurred after inventory fell below the reorder point.
+65% of this lost profit was associated with stockouts that occurred because orders were placed after inventory fell below the reorder point.
 2. ABC Classification: 39% of items contribute 80% of profit and deserve the highest service level.
 3. Reorder Behavior: Majority of the orders in all stores were made below reorder point.
 Highest being 89% of all orders for a particular store.
 4. Vendor-Level Insights: Certain vendors were highly inconsistent when it comes to delivery times.
 These vendors require attention or renegotiation.